pxscene/pxCore2/examples/pxScene2d/README.md

 4. Build **pxScene**

     On following step 3b, Specify -DPREFER_SYSTEM_LIBRARIES=ON to use system libraries rather than libraries from externals directory.
-    Note :  If a dependent library is not found installed on the system, then the version in externals will be used.
+    Note 1:  To enable VIDEO support, specify -DSPARK_ENABLE_VIDEO=ON in cmake command Note 2:  If a dependent library is not found installed on the system, then the version in externals will be used.
     ~~~~
     cd pxCore/
     mkdir temp